Cu3PO42/KeySAVe-Documentation/dumping/tea.md

 ## Note

-At this time, NTR does not work with the latest system update (11.1).
-As such using TEA is impossible on this firmware.
-If you want to continue using TEA, stay on 11.0, CFWs allow you to bypass the update requirement to play online.
+TEA is now compatible with firmware 11.1.
+Just grab a new release of BootNTR from [here](https://github.com/astronautlevel2/BootNTR/releases/download/3.4/BootNTR.cia)  and install it through FBI or the CIA manager of your choice.

 ## Setup

 * Make sure you have KeySAVᵉ 1.2.0 or later.
 If you currently have version 1.1.1 or later, you will receive an update, otherwise please [download a new version](https://github.com/Cu3PO42/KeySAVe/releases).
 * Install NTR CFW on your 3DS.
 This requires that you currently run a CFW such as Luma3DS.
 If your 3DS is on version 11.0 or later, you will need a hardmod to obtain this, otherwise you can follow the first three parts of [this guide](https://github.com/Plailect/Guide/wiki).
-Once you have a CFW, install [this](https://github.com/astronautlevel2/BootNTR/releases/download/3.3.1/BootNTR.cia) CIA file and copy the `ntr.bin` from [here](https://github.com/44670/BootNTR/files/222950/NTR_3.4PREVIEW2_STARTER_KIT.zip) if you are on a N3DS, or from [here](https://github.com/44670/BootNTR/releases/download/3.2/NTR.3.2.zip) if you are on an O3DS to the root of your SD card.
+Once you have a CFW, install [this](https://github.com/astronautlevel2/BootNTR/releases/download/3.4/BootNTR.cia) CIA file and copy the `ntr.bin` from [here](https://github.com/44670/BootNTR/files/222950/NTR_3.4PREVIEW2_STARTER_KIT.zip) if you are on a N3DS, or from [here](https://github.com/44670/BootNTR/releases/download/3.2/NTR.3.2.zip) if you are on an O3DS to the root of your SD card.
 * Find out your 3DS' IP address in your local network.
 You can either check in your router's configuration interface (I am unable to provide assistance for this) or start one of the many FTP clients for 3DS.
 Your IP will be on the top screen.

 ## Dumping Pokémon